Singapore identifies F-35 fighter jet to replace F-16s, expects to buy ‘small number’ for full testing

 YEARS OF SPECULATION

-The announcement ends years of speculation that Singapore would eventually decide on the fifth-generation fighter as a replacement for the F-16s.
+The announcement ends years of speculation that Singapore would eventually decide on the fifth-generation F-35 as a replacement for the F-16s.

 Last June, Dr Ng said a decision on the replacement would be made in the coming months, although he would only say MINDEF was studying a range of options, including the F-35, Eurofighter Typhoon and Chinese-made stealth fighters.